|

 Homemade Labneh

-• Line a colander with cheesecloth.
-Pour the Greek yogurt in the cheesecloth and tie up the sides of the cheesecloth to make a little bundle.
+• If making homemade labneh, line a colander with cheesecloth.
+Pour the Greek yogurt into the cheesecloth and tie up the sides to make a little bundle.

 • Set the colander with the bundle of Greek yogurt over a bowl to catch the liquid from the yogurt.
 Leave it in the refrigerator overnight and up to 24 hours to drain.